The Great Ocean Road is one of the best drives in Australia

 Located in Geelong, Eastern Beach is perfect for families.

 It has a famous art deco sea-bathing complex with a swimming pool and promenade.

 Parking along with various facilities is also located at the same site.

 6. Ocean Grove

 Perfect for both swimming and surfing, Ocean Grove is fully patrolled during the summer.

-There are more staff particularly during summer on weekends.
+There is more staff particularly during summer on weekends.

 7. Bells Beach

 Bells Beach is home to the Rip Curl Pro, which is the longest-running pro surfing event in the world.